forge-mock/.github/profile/README.md

 This project is designed to help you quickly generate realistic mock data and simulate APIs for testing and development.
 Whether you're prototyping a new application, running integration tests, or just exploring ideas, our tool aims to make your life easier

-### The project is in the active development stage
+### The project is frozen now and is not planned to be developed futhermore

 ## Overview